Complaints Policy

 Stage 1 – Departmental Resolution.

-Should the service manager not be able to resolve your complaint, and you put in a formal written complaint, we will acknowledge your complaint within 5 working days (unless there are exceptional circumstances).
+Should the service manager not be able to resolve your complaint, the matter can be escalated to the director responsible for the department you are complaining about by contacting complaints@ciltuk.org.uk.
+We will acknowledge your complaint within 5 working days (unless there are exceptional circumstances).

 We will respond to your complaint within 14 working days from the acknowledgement of your complaint and may contact you within that period to request further information.